g-may/data-readmes/speech-README.md

 ### IBM Cloud Private software prerequisites

-- IBM Cloud Pak for Data V2.1.0.1
+- IBM Cloud Pak for Data v2.1.0.1 or v2.5
-- Kubernetes V1.11.0
+- Kubernetes v1.11.0
-- Helm V2.9.1
+- Helm v2.9.1

 ### PodSecurityPolicy Requirements

 The predefined PodSecurityPolicy name [`ibm-restricted-psp`](https://ibm.biz/cpkspec-psp) has been verified for this chart.
-If your target namespace is bound to this PodSecurityPolicy, you can proceed to install the chart.
+If your target namespace is bound to this PodSecurityPolicy, you can skip the rest of this section and proceed to install the chart.

 Additionally, this chart also defines a custom PodSecurityPolicy that can be used to finely control the permissions and capabilities needed to deploy this chart.
 You can enable this custom PodSecurityPolicy by using the user interface or the supplied instructions and scripts in the `pak_extension` pre-install directory.